createchaos/abb_communication/README.md

 <h2>Installation</h2>

-_Below is the Documentation needed for setting up communication the ABB robots at the ECL._
+_Below is the Documentation needed for setting up communication with the ABB robots at the ECL._

 <h3> Rhino6 Documentation: Downloading </h3>